-(A) An owner or operator subject to this rule must establish a land treatment program that is designed to ensure that hazardous constituents placed in or on the treatment zone are degraded, transformed, or immobilized within the treatment zone.
-The permit will specify the elements of the treatment program, including:
+(A) An owner or operator subject to this rule shall establish a land treatment program that is designed to ensure that hazardous constituents placed in or on the treatment zone are degraded, transformed, or immobilized within the treatment zone.
+The permit shall specify the elements of the treatment program, including all of the following:

-(2) Design measures and operating practices necessary to maximize the success of degradation, transformation, and immobilization processes in the treatment zone in accordance with paragraph (A) of rule 3745-56-73 of the Administrative Code; and
+(2) Design measures and operating practices necessary to maximize the success of degradation, transformation, and immobilization processes in the treatment zone in accordance with paragraph (A) of rule 3745-56-73 of the Administrative Code.

-(C) The permit will specify the vertical and horizontal dimensions of the treatment zone.
+(C) The permit shall specify the vertical and horizontal dimensions of the treatment zone.
 The "treatment zone" is the portion of the unsaturated zone below and including the land surface in which the owner or operator intends to maintain the conditions necessary for effective degradation, transformation, or immobilization of hazardous constituents.
-The maximum depth of the treatment zone must be:
+The maximum depth of the treatment zone shall be both of the following:

-(1) No more than 1.5 meters (five feet) from the initial soil surface; and
+(1) No more than 1.5 meters (five feet) from the initial soil surface.

 (2) More than one meter (three feet) above the seasonal high water table.